Radiotherapy

 Some cancers are best treated by placing small amounts of a radioactive ‘isotope’ inside the patient, either within or very close to the growth.
 This is known as ‘brachytherapy’.
 The isotope emits rays known as ‘gamma rays’, but which have identical properties to X-rays.
 This makes it possible to deliver a high radiation dose to the cancer cells, while normal tissues a little further away receive only a considerably reduced dose.
 This can decrease the chance of troublesome side effects.

 In another type of radiotherapy you may be given an injection of a radioactive isotope or asked to swallow it.
 It is then carried round the body in the bloodstream.
-The isotopes used in this form of treatment have a strong tendency to ‘home in’ on certain tissues such as benign or malignant thyroid tissue (radioactive iodine) and bone metastases from prostate cancer (radioactive strontium).
-These radioactive isotopes emit electrons (or ‘beta rays’) which have a very short range, but which can destroy cancer cells when released by the isotope very close to them.
+The isotopes used in this form of treatment have a strong tendency to ‘home in’ on certain tissues such as benign or malignant thyroid tissue (radioactive iodine) and bone metastases (radioactive samarium and strontium).
+These radioactive isotopes emit electrons (also known as ‘beta rays’) which have a very short range, but which can destroy cancer cells when released by the isotope very close to them.
 As the cell-killing effect is directed predominantly against the cancer cells, these treatments usually cause few side effects.